phillip1618/excel_finance_development/design-doc.md

 Each annuity plan would account for the following:

+- start year of withdrawal period
+- end year of withdrawal period
-- different types of annuity plans
+- duration of annuity plan
 - client's lump sum
 - annual payment/withdrawal
 - interest/inflation rate